crufters/actio/README.md

         this.auth = auth
     }

-    // this endpoint will be exposed
+    // this endpoint will be exposed as a http endpoint, ie.
+    // curl 127.0.0.1/my-service/my-endpoint
     async myEndpoint(req: MyEndpointRequest) {
         let t = await this.auth.tokenRead({
             token: req.token,